Denisova Cave: Archaeogenetics

 The average annual temperature of the cave remains at 0 °C (32 °F), which has contributed to the preservation of archaic DNA among the remains discovered.

 Denisova hominin

-Scientists from the Institute of Archaeology and Ethnology of Novosibirsk have investigated the cave.
+Scientists from the Russian Academy of Sciences' Institute of Archaeology and Ethnography in Novosibirsk have investigated the cave.
 Among the artifacts which had been left about 30,000 to 48,000 years ago (strata 9–11), bones were identified.
 One of these bones was a piece of phalanx of a child found in layer 11.2 of the East Gallery.
 The fossil element was analyzed by Svante Pääbo and coworkers from the Max Planck Institute for Evolutionary Anthropology in Leipzig; its mitochondrial DNA revealed a structure that differs from known human patterns and has been ascribed to "Denisova hominin".
 Pääbo and his co-workers first intended to classify the Denisovans as a separate species but changed their minds prior to publication of the results.
 Further analysis revealed the Denisovans were related to the Neanderthals and interbred with the ancestors of modern Melanesians.